Wetitpig-COVID19/Wetitpig-COVID19.github.io/README.md

 # COVID-19 Dashboard

-This repository may not be actively worked upon as the owner is now busy.
+This repository may not be actively maintained as the owner is now busy.

 ## Data offered in Dashboard
 * Cases